Flank Steak with Cranberry Sauce Recipe

 - 3. Combine cornstarch and water; stir into cranberry mixture.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Stir in salt and pepper.
 Reduce heat to low; keep warm.

 - 4. Place steak on a broiler pan.
-Broil 3-4 in. from the heat for 7-9 minutes on each side or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°).
+Broil 3-4 in. from the heat for 7-9 minutes on each side or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done, 170°).
 Slice steak across the grain; serve with cranberry sauce.
 Yield: 6 servings.